Introduction by the Vice-Chancellor and President.

 Authorised Signatory is the member of staff committing funds for and on behalf of the University.

-Employeeis a person employed, whether part-time or full-time, by the University or a University Company under a contract of employment.
+Employee is a person employed, whether part-time or full-time, by the University or subsidiary under a contract of employment.

-Endowments are those bequests and gifts where the express or implied intention of the benefactor is that the capital should be retained for the ongoing benefit of the institution.
+Endowments (Permanent) are those bequests and gifts where the express or implied intention of the benefactor is that the capital should be retained for the ongoing (generational) benefit of the institution.

-Facultiesare groupings of academic departments in related disciplines.
+Faculties are groupings of academic departments in related disciplines.
 All references to Faculties include the School of Management.
 Each faculty is led by a Dean, who is responsible for the budgets set within the Faculty and delegating these to academic departments within the faculty.

 Income (General) is that which can be applied to any activity of the institution at the discretion of the institution.
-Examples of such income are funding council recurrent grant, students' tuition fees and income from general endowments.
+Examples of such income are OfS and other grant funding, students' tuition fees and income from general donations and commercial income.

 Income (Restricted) is that which can only be applied to a specific purpose or activity so designated by the grantor or donor.
-Examples of such income are funding council grants for specific purposes, most research grants and contracts and income from specific endowments.
+Examples of such income are OfS and other funding grants for specific purposes, most research grants and contracts and income from endowments.

 Inventory Equipment is any items of plant, computers, etc with a value in excess of £1,000.